 Radiant heating uses water to transport thermal energy instead of air.
 Since water is actually a much better heat conductor than air is, this system can get much more heat circulated throughout a house than a forced air system can.
 Rather than ductwork, pipes are installed either under the floor or in the walls of a room.
 A boiler heats and pumps water through these pipes, causing heat to radiate from them and into the room.
 Copper pipe baseboard and radiator heaters are also popular radiant heating methods.

 A radiant heating system can save quite a bit on heating bills, due to its efficiency compared to forced air systems.
 It tends to also heat rooms much more effectively, by relying on transferring thermal energy directly instead of using air as a medium.
-The downside is that it requires a bit more of an upfront investment, and a more involved installation.
+The downside to this heating installation is that it requires a bit more of an upfront investment, and a more involved installation.

 If you are thinking about installing a new heating system, call APC Plumbing & Heating.
 We conduct heating installations throughout the Denver area.